 Can I drop off my paper to be shredded?

-There are thousands of drop off shredding centers located nationwide.
-While we do not accept paperwork that is dropped off at our location, we would be happy to direct you to the nearest drop off center in your area.
-Call us at (678) 835-9530 for more information.
+There are thousands of drop-off shredding centers located nationwide.
+While we do not accept paperwork that is dropped off at our location, we would be happy to direct you to the nearest drop-off center in your area.
+Call us at (678) 835-9530 or fill out the form for more information.